 The oil flow control valve regulates the flow of oil to the nozzle.
-In the air atomizing system, the control valve is in the piping to the nozzle, directly regulating the flow of oil to the nozzle.
-In the pressure atomizing system, the control valve is located in the return line from the nozzle, controlling the return flow, which indirectly controls the oil flow to the nozzle.
+In the air atomizing system, the control valve is in the piping to the nozzle, directly regulating the flow of oil.
+In the pressure atomizing system, the control valve is located in the return line from the nozzle, controlling the return flow, to indirectly control the oil flow to the nozzle.

-The oil flow control valve modulates with the air damper to

-provide different input rates.
-On a single point positioning system (linkage), it is connected to the jackshaft and uses a fuel cam to make fine adjustments to fuel flow.
+The oil flow control valve modulates with the air damper to provide different input rates.
+On a single point positioning system (linkage), it is connected to the jack shaft and uses a fuel cam to make fine adjustments to fuel flow.
 With a parallel positioning system (linkageless), an actuator is connected to the oil control valve and modulated by electronic control to the desired position.